 Preheat your Air Fryer

-Set your air fryer to 400 degrees F and preheat for 5 minutes.
-Once the air fryer is preheated, keep the temperature at 400, select air fry, and set the time for 20-22 minutes.
-Most pork tenderloins are usually between 1.25lbs and 2lbs.
+Set your air fryer to 400°F and preheat for 5 minutes.
+Once the air fryer is preheated, keep the temperature at 400°, select air fry setting, and set the time for 20-22 minutes.
+Most pork tenderloins are usually between 1 lbs and 1.5lbs.
 For pork tenderloin on the small size, go with 20 minutes.
 For larger size meat, go with 22 minutes.
-Pork.org suggests cooking pork tenderloin to an internal temperature of 145° F – 160° F.
+The key is to get an internal temperature of 145°F when measured at the center of the meat with an instant-read thermometer.

 Let The Cooked Pork Tenderloin Rest